gramineproject/graphene/README.md

 Graphene Library OS is successfully ported to Linux, FreeBSD and Intel SGX enclaves upon Linux platforms.

-With the Intel SGX support, Graphene Library OS can secure a critical application in a hardware encrypted memory region.
+With the Intel:registered: SGX support, Graphene Library OS can secure a critical application in a hardware encrypted memory region.
 Graphene Library OS can protect applications against malicious system stack, with minimal porting effort.